-- 1. A project desired in the NEPA decision document not significantly different from the adopted fiscally constrained RTP placeholder: The project must still be within the placeholder budget for fiscal constraint or within an acceptable tolerance level.
-The tolerance level will be agreed upon by CDOT, DRCOG, and FHWA, based on the overall cost of the project.
-As a general guideline, "smaller" projects (e.g. <\$30 million) may have a project cost tolerance within 30 percent of the fiscally constrained RTP placeholder cost in constant-year dollars.
-The cumulative cost of all individual NEPA process projects may have a project cost tolerance within 20 percent of the total cost of those projects as shown in the fiscally constrained TIP.
-Progressively lower tolerance levels may be determined jointly by CDOT, DRCOG, and FHWA for larger projects.
-No RTP amendment is needed and the NEPA decision document can be issued. - 2.
-A project desired in the NEPA decision document is significantly different from the adopted fiscally constrained RTP placeholder: - Within the air quality nonattainment or maintenance area: A new air quality conformity
+- 1. A project desired in the NEPA decision document is not significantly different from the adopted fiscally constrained RTP placeholder and is within the placeholder budget for fiscal constraint or within an acceptable tolerance level.
+The tolerance level for specific projects will be agreed upon by CDOT, DRCOG and FHWA, based on the overall cost magnitude of the project.
+As a general guideline, smaller projects (for example, those less than \$30 million) may have a project cost tolerance within 30 percent of the fiscally constrained RTP placeholder cost in the same-year dollars and a cumulative cost of all individual decision document projects within 20 percent of the total cost of all regionally significant projects in the fiscally constrained TIP.
+Progressively lower tolerance levels, to be determined by CDOT, DRCOG and FHWA, will be used for larger projects.
+No RTP amendment is needed.
+NEPA decision document can be issued. - 2.
+A project desired in the NEPA decision document is significantly different from the adopted fiscally constrained RTP placeholder but is within the placeholder budget or tolerance. - Within the air quality nonattainmentmaintenance area.
+Significantly different within the nonattainment-maintenance area implies the need to redo air quality conformity determination.
+A fiscally constrained RTP amendment is required, which DRCOG would consider during the next scheduled plan amendment or development cycle.
+The NEPA decision document can be issued only after fiscally constrained RTP is revised and air quality conformity demonstrated.

-- determination may be required.
+- Outside the air quality nonattainmentmaintenance area.
+A fiscally constrained RTP amendment is needed, but would be considered minor since air quality conformity is not involved.
+Applicant should coordinate with DRCOG on the timing of a fiscally constrained RTP amendment and issuance of the NEPA decision document. - 3.
+A project desired in the NEPA decision document is beyond the agreed-upon tolerance level and the applicant has a proposal for how RTP fiscal constraint will be maintained (for example, deleting or deferring other projects in the fiscally constrained RTP,or adding additional revenues).
 A fiscally constrained RTP amendment is required, which DRCOG would consider during the next scheduled plan amendment or development cycle.
-NEPA decision document can be issued after the fiscally constrained RTP is revised and air quality conformity demonstrated. - Outside the air quality nonattainmentmaintenance area: A fiscally constrained RTP amendment is needed, but would be considered minor since air quality conformity is not involved.
-Applicant should coordinate with DRCOG on timing of fiscally constrained RTP amendment and issuance of NEPA decision document. - 3.
-A project desired in the NEPA decision document is beyond the agreed-upon tolerance level, but the applicant has a proposal for how RTP fiscal constraint will be maintained (for example, deleting or deferring other projects in the fiscally constrained RTP, or adding additional revenues): A fiscally constrained RTP amendment is required, which DRCOG would consider during the next scheduled plan amendment or development cycle.
-NEPA decision document can be issued after fiscally constrained RTP is revised and air quality conformity is demonstrated. - 4.
-A project desired in the NEPA decision document is beyond the agreed-upon tolerance level and the applicant has no proposal for how fiscal constraint will be maintained: The NEPA decision document cannot be issued until project is in the fiscally constrained RTP.
-DRCOG would consider this project only during the next scheduled new plan development cycle.
+The NEPA decision document can be issued only after the fiscally constrained RTP is revised and, in the air quality nonattainment-maintenance area, air quality conformity demonstrated. - 4.
+A project desired in the NEPA decision document is beyond the agreed-upon tolerance level and the applicant has no proposal for how fiscal constraint will be maintained.
+The NEPA decision document cannot be issued until project is in the fiscally constrained RTP, but with no applicant proposal for maintaining fiscal constraint, DRCOG would consider this only during the next scheduled plan development cycle.